Oxford COVID-19 vaccine is safe, induces immune response with mild side effects in early trials

 Scientists at Oxford University say their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.

-The preliminary results of the phase I/II trial, published in The Lancet journal, involved 1,107 healthy adults, and found that the vaccine induced an immune response both via antibodies and the T cells of the immune system up to day 56 of the ongoing trial.
+The preliminary results of phase I/II trial, published in The Lancet journal, involved 1,107 healthy adults, and found that the vaccine-induced an immune response both via antibodies and the T cells of the immune system up to day 56 of the ongoing trial.

 NEW—UK’s #COVID19 vaccine is safe and induces an immune reaction, according to preliminary results https://t.co/rDPlB9fDKr pic.twitter.com/z2t9Aubjim— The Lancet (@TheLancet) July 20, 2020